 Euclidean distance is probably the most commonly chosen type of distance.
-It simply is the geometric distance in the multidimensional space.
-In general, the distance d between points $X(x_1,x_2,....x_n)$ and $Y(y_1,y_2,....y_n)$ in a Euclidean space is given by:
+It simply is the geometric distance in the multidimensional space [13].
+In general, the distance d between points $X(x_1,x_2,...,x_n)$ and $Y(y_1,y_2,...,y_n)$ in a Euclidean space is given by:

-The second classifier we introduce in our work is to deal with the Euclidean Distance technique which is based on the DNA sequence of protein and extract about 84 pattern features of them and store them as a database for each different species.
+The second classifier we introduce in our work is to deal with the Euclidean Distance technique which is based on the DNA sequence of hemoglobin and extract about 84 pattern features of them and store them as a database for each different species.
 These pattern features will be illustrated as follows:

 - Count the number of bases in a nucleotide sequence; means how many times A, C, G, and T are repeated in the DNA sequence.
 As an example the sequence as 'TAGCTGGCCAAGCGAGCTTG' has A: 4, C: 5, G: 7, and T: 4.
-This gives 4 features for the sequence. - Count the number of dimers in a nucleotide sequence; means how many times each couple of bases- AA, AC, AG, AT, CA, CC,... are repeated in the DNA sequence.
+This gives 4 features for the sequence. - Count the number of dimers in a nucleotide sequence; means how many times each couple of bases- AA, AC, AG, AT, CA, CC,..- are repeated in the DNA sequence.
 As an example the sequence as 'TAGCTGGCCAAGCGAGCTTG' has AA: 1, AC: 0, AG: 3, AT: 0, CA: 1....etc.
-This gives 16 features for the sequence [16]. - Count the number of standard codons in a nucleotide sequence; means how many times each codon the codon is a triple of bases as AAA, AAC, AAG...TTT- are repeated in the DNA sequence.
+This gives 16 features for the sequence [14].

+• Count the number of standard codons in a nucleotide sequence; means how many times each codon - the codon is a triple of bases as AAA, AAC, AAG...TTT- are repeated in the DNA sequence.
 As an example the sequence as 'TAGCTGGCCAAGCGAGCTTG' has AAA:0, AAC:0, AAG:1, ...GCT:2...etc.
-This gives 64 features for the sequence [17].
+This gives 64 features for the sequence [15].

-The algorithm of that classifier using albumin goes as follows:
+The algorithm of that classifier goes as follows:

-- 1) The 84 proposed features are collected for the 11 species and stored as a database. - 2) For the unknown species we extract its 84 features. - Calculate the Euclidean distance between the unknown species and all the 11 species according to the 84 proposed features. - 4) The unknown species will be assigned to the specie with the shortest distance. - 5) Repeat the previous steps for the classification using the hemoglobin and insulin proteins. - 6) This classifier system gives 100% of success recognition for the three classifying systems.
+- 1) The 84 proposed features are collected for the 13 species and stored as a database. - 2) For the unknown species we extract its 84 features. - Calculate the Euclidean distance between the unknown species and all the 13 species according to the 84 proposed features. - 4) The unknown species will be assigned to the specie with the shortest distance. - 5) This classifier system gives 100% of success recognition for the proposed 13 species.

 III.
-PROTEIN CLASSIFICATION WITHIN HUMAN
+PROTEIN CLASSIFICATION

 Most of researchers in the field of protein structure prediction usually use a large database composed of many proteins from many species.
-We proposed in this work to classify the type of protein within certain species, human, as a first step in this system [11].
+We proposed in this work to classify the type of protein within certain species, human, as a first step in this system [10].
 The second step will be prediction of the protein structure.
 In the classification algorithm we proposed a database contains 10 different proteins for human.

 These proteins are: Albumin, Globulin, Casein, Hemoglobin, Insulin, Thyroglobulin, Calcitonin, Angiogenin, Myoglobin, and Thymidylate Kinase.
 The classification algorithm was done by comparison of sequence alignment between the unknown protein and all the 10 proteins in the database.
 The result of this step is 100%.
-This means that we were able to classify the unknown protein as one of the known

-10 proteins in the database.
+This means that we were able to classify the unknown protein as one of the known 10 proteins in the database.
 Now we should be able to apply the proposed prediction algorithm on only one protein.
-To demonstrate that, we will propose the prediction of the 3D structure for the hemoglobin, insulin and albumin in human.
+In this paper we applied our prediction algorithm on hemoglobin as an example.